fossid/Arduino/PowerButton/readme.txt

 LICENCE
 This library is absolutely free for any usage.
-This library was created by Denis Vladimirov
+This library was created by Denis Vladimirov.
+Authorship mentioning is required.